postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 <img alt="Standard web proxy" src="https://assets.postman.com/postman-docs/proxy-standard-flow.jpg">

 By default, the Postman Desktop app uses your system's configured proxy to send API requests or access the internet.
-If needed, you can enter authentication details for the default proxy in the Postman app.
+If needed, you can enter authentication details for the default proxy in the Postman Desktop app.
 You can also configure Postman to use the system proxy or a custom proxy when sending requests.

 > The steps below show how to configure Postman to use a proxy server when sending requests or accessing online resources.
 If you want to configure Postman's built-in proxy to capture API requests, see [Capturing request data overview](/docs/sending-requests/capturing-request-data/capture-overview/).